mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/13-future-work.markdown

 Finally, we encourage you to develop the solution you come up with.
 You could opt to do it on top of the current app, or create a whole new project.

-Find in the [NEM Developer Center](https://nemtech.github.io/) more information about the built-in features, tools references and step-by-step guides.
+Find in the [NEM Developer Center](https://nemtech.github.io/) more information about the built-in features, tools references, and step-by-step guides.